-The Australian energy company Santos is the proponent that holds the petroleum and exploration leases inside which the Narrabri Gas Project is proposed (Petroleum Exploration Licence 238 and Petroleum Assessment Lease 2).
-The towns of Narrabri and Wee Waa are within PEL 238, and the town of Boggabri is outside this licence area.
-At the time of data collection, the project was in its exploration and appraisal phase with approximately 60 wells in place; a water storage area and water treatment plant constructed; and some gas being transmitted to the Wilga Park power station approximately 8 km south west of Narrabri.
+The Australian energy company Santos is the proponent that holds the petroleum and exploration leases in which the Narrabri Gas Project is proposed (Petroleum Exploration Licence 238 and Petroleum Assessment Lease 2).
+At the time of data collection, the project was in its exploration and appraisal phase with approximately 60 wells in place; a water storage area and a water treatment plant constructed; and gas being transmitted to the Wilga Park power station approximately 8 km south west of Narrabri.
 In February 2017, Santos lodged an Environmental Impact Statement (EIS) with the NSW Department of Planning and Environment proposing to develop natural gas in part of the geological area known as the Gunnedah Basin - the Narrabri Gas Project - approximately 20 km south-west of the town of Narrabri (NSW Government, 2017).